Credit Interest on Appeals

 If the appeal decision results in a net credit for 2013, credit interest is calculated, based only on the net credit from November 7, 2017 (the bulk issue date) to the date the adjustment is processed.
 There is no adjustment to any debit interest calculated to date.

 As a result of the phasing out of the experience rating programs, the 2017, 2018 and 2019 accident years will not be subject to the four year review period.
-The final review for claims with accident years in 2017, 2018 and 2019 will occur in 2020, see 13-02-02, NEER (New Experimental Experience Rating Plan) and 13-02-06, Construction Industry Plan (CAD-7).
+The final review for claims with accident years in 2017, 2018 and 2019 will occur in 2020, refer to 13-02-02, NEER (New Experimental Experience Rating Plan) and 13-02-06, Construction Industry Plan (CAD-7).

-Debit Interest
+Debit interest

 Debit interest will continue to be applied in cases where the employer does not: